dillonzq/LoveIt/exampleSite/content/posts/theme-documentation-basics/index.fr.md

     title = "Mastodon"
 ```

-The default configuration of all supported social links is located in `themes/LoveIt/assets/data/social.yaml`,
+The default data of all supported social links is located in `themes/LoveIt/assets/data/social.yaml`,
 which is you can refer to.
 {{< /admonition >}}